Writing Guide Part 2: Focus

 Let’s do a quick recap.
 We’ve broadly identified the “one thing” that you want to be as a writer based on the research you did in Part 1.
 We’ve discussed some (personality?) traits that may indicate which style of writing could really maximize your strong points.

 Based on all of this, it’s time to start doing the work.
-Here’s what I want you to do: every week, you have to write one piece of content (article, blog post, whatever you wanna call it) for the one area of writing that you’ve chosen.
+Every week, write one piece of content (article, blog post, whatever you wanna call it) for the one area of writing that you’ve chosen.
 I don’t care if it’s 2000 words or 500 words: just write.
 If you chose sports blogging, then write one article per week about your favorite sports team.
 If it’s an analytical piece, write a piece where you dissect an interesting current event that’s close to your heart.
 You have to practice, practice, practice, based on the things you learned from reading all that content a while ago.

 This is where your notes from Part 1 come in handy because they give you a foundation and help you understand what specific areas you need to focus on when you’re writing.
 Seriously, you need to use these notes, they’re super, super important; I cannot stress this enough.
-And look, I don’t care if you think you’re not good enough to write, so you decide to procrastinate on this until the end of time.
+Also, I don’t care if you think you’re not good enough to write and then decide to procrastinate on this until the end of time.
 Stop thinking and just do the frikkin work, week after week.
 Show up and do it.
 Just write and, for the love of God, stop questioning yourself.

 If you’re really confident, you can make a Medium account and publish your content there as a way of “proving” your commitment to this project.
-Don’t worry, you’ll probably not get a single view on your articles so there’s no risk of public shame there, but I genuinely think that it’s fantastically admirable if you have the confidence to put yourself in the public spotlight so early on.
+Don’t worry and/or don’t get your hopes up: you’ll probably not get a single view on your articles for at least a year or so, hence there’s no risk of public shame there.
+Nevertheless, I genuinely think that it’s admirable if you have the confidence to put yourself in the public spotlight so early on.

 Now go out there, truly commit yourself to this project, and give it your best shot.
 Good luck!